ucsb-cs48/w20/_lectures/lect09.md

 # Announcements
 * MVP due on Feb.
 13: [Minimum Viable Product](https://en.wikipedia.org/wiki/Minimum_viable_product)
-* README.md no a for-points requirement in lab05
+* README.md now a for-points requirement in lab05
 * No new homework for the moment.
 Concentrate on your team's MVP deliverable!